mread/mread.github.com/_posts/2015-10-07-faster-builds-1.markdown

  a deployment lifecycle separation or in a few isolated cases, business concept separation.
 Each module was a separate Subversion project, i.e. each had the /trunk, /branches, /tags structure.
 So when you commited a change to "monitoring" that relied on a change to "exchange" then you would be making two separate commits, each with its own Subversion revision number.
-For a brief (and sometimes not so brief) period there would be code in the repository that didn't work with other code in the repository.
+For a brief (and sometimes not so brief) period there would be code in one module that didn't work with code in the other modules.

 Keeping these modules in-sync wasn't pleasant and often took a developer a whole day if the dependency being updated was deep within a tree.
 We had to develop tooling just to assist this task.